Manifolds with nonnegative curvature operator of the second kind: Flat or locally irreducible

-On the other hand, we have $S_1(p)\geq 0$ and $S_2(q) \geq 0$ as we have showed that both $M_1$ and $M_2$ are nonnegatively curved.
+where $S_i$ denotes the scalar curvature of $M_i$ for $i=1,2$.
+The above inequality forces $S_1(p) \leq 0$ and $S_2(q) \leq 0$.
+On the other hand, we must have $S_1(p)\geq 0$ and $S_2(q) \geq 0$, as we have showed that both $M_1$ and $M_2$ are nonnegatively curved.
 Therefore both $M_1$ and $M_2$ must be scalar flat, and thus flat in view of the nonnegativity of their sectional curvatures.
-Hence $M$ is flat. \end{proof}
+Hence $M$ is flat.